 Higher Education Registration

 Higher Education is regulated by the Commonwealth of Australia Tertiary Education Quality Standards Agency (TEQSA).
-TEQSA accreditation and registration falls under the Higher Education Standards (HES) Framework (2015) that will apply as of January 2017.
+TEQSA accreditation and registration falls under the Higher Education Standards (HES) Framework 2015 that came into effect 1 January 2017.

 Further information on TEQSA can be accessed at the Tertiary Education Quality Standards Agency website: www.teqsa.gov.au.